About the Series

 Jack Marcus was an active member of the St. Louis section of the ACS during the sixties and seventies.
 He worked as Affiliate Director of the Continuing Education Extension at Washington University, and organized a successful lecture series.
 He received the ACS Board of Directors Citation in 1967 for his work in Continuing Education.
 Jack Marcus was a Fellow of the Royal Society of Health and Honorary Vice President of the St. Louis University.
 He also established the Leopold Marcus Award Competition at St. Louis University.

-Marcus Lecture Committee: The committee organizing the Marcus Lecture is entirely student run and student governed.
+The committee organizing the Marcus Lecture is entirely student-run and student-governed.
 Graduate students select future committee members, all of whom serve for 2 years.
-The committee is currently made up of the following members:

-2nd-year graduate students: Leonel Griego, Meikun Shen, Kendra White, Ike West
+3rd-year graduate students: Leonel Griego, Meikun Shen, Ike West, Kendra White-Drayton